somesh05/rag-eval-pipeline/README.md

    ```bash
    pip install -r requirements.txt
    ```
-   > See [Known setup gotchas](#known-setup-gotchas) below before you do this — the unpinned dependency tree has a couple of sharp edges.

 3. **Add your Groq API key.** Create a `.env` file in the project root:
    ```
    GROQ_API_KEY=your_key_here
    ```
-   Get a free key at [console.groq.com](https://console.groq.com).

 4. **Run it**
    ```bash